dladd/pyFormex/sphinx/intro.rst

 allowing for automated and unattended building of model variants.

-The author of  |pyformex|, professor in structural engineering and heavy computer user since mainframe times, deeply regrets that computing skills of nowadays engineering students are often limited to using graphical interfaces of mostly commercial packages.
+The author of  |pyformex|, professor in structural engineering and heavy computer user and programmer since mainframe times, deeply regrets that computing skills of nowadays engineering students are often limited to using graphical interfaces of mostly commercial packages.
 This greatly limits their skills, because in their way of thinking: